 India and Pakistan have fought no fewer than four full-on wars since the two nations came into being in 1947.
 Where the 1971 war stands out from the others is that it had nothing (directly, at least) to do with the disputed region of Kashmir.
-In fact, the 1971 Indo-Pakistani War was really the final phase of another conflict, the Bangladesh Liberation War.
-That war, if you don’t already know, is the reason why Bangladesh is Bangladesh, and not “East Pakistan.”
+In fact, the 1971 Indo-Pakistani War was really the final phase of a bigger conflict, the Bangladesh Liberation War.
+That war, if you don’t already know, is the reason why the nation of Bangladesh is not still the province of “East Pakistan.”
 Both wars came to their end on this date in 1971.

 The Bangladesh Liberation War had its beginnings in…well, in the formation of Pakistan in the first place.
 Apart from religion, there was really no justifiable reason that yours truly can figure out for trying to create a single state out of modern Pakistan and modern Bangladesh.
 The two nations are completely separated by culture, language, history, and geography, to name just a few things.
-The only thing apart from Islam that united them was the desire of Indian Muslim leaders to create a nation that was closer to population parity with India than either Pakistan or Bangladesh were individually.
-As it turns out, that’s not really a solid basis for national unity.
+The only thing apart from Islam that united them was the desire of Indian Muslim leaders to create a nation that was closer to population parity with majority Hindu India than either Pakistan or Bangladesh were individually.
+That’s no basis for national unity.

-Any chance for a harmonious united Pakistan went out the window shortly after it was founded, when the Speaker of Pakistan’s National Assembly, Muhammad Ali Jinnah, declared that Urdu would be the only the new nation’s only official language (apart from English, which had official status owing to the British Empire days).
+Any chance for a harmonious united Pakistan went out the window shortly after the nation was founded, when the Speaker of Pakistan’s National Assembly, Muhammad Ali Jinnah, declared that Urdu would be the only the new nation’s only official language (apart from English, which had official status owing to the British Empire days).
 That was swell for all the Urdu speakers, but it kind of sucked if you happened to be a Bengali speaker, and at the time the population of East Pakistan was actually greater than the population of West Pakistan (today Pakistan’s population is somewhat larger than Bangladesh’s), so Bengali speakers were actually the majority.
 On February 21, 1952, known as “Language Martyrs’ Day” in Bangladesh, a number of Bengali students were killed by Pakistani security forces while protesting for Bengali to be made co-equal with Urdu.
 You could argue that these were the first shots fired in the Bangladesh Liberation War.
-Bengali eventually was given official status in Pakistan, but some irreversible damage was done getting there.

 There were two acute causes of the war that both took place in 1970.
 First, in November, a massive category 3 tropical cyclone struck Bengal (the western half of which was, and is, part of India).
 Somewhere between 300,000 and 500,000 people died and the storm caused almost $87 million in damage (over $540,000,000 in 2015 dollars).
 It remains the deadliest tropical cyclone in recorded history, and was (along with the war) one of the motivations for the famous George Harrison and Ravi Shankar-organized “Concert for Bangladesh,” held in August 1971.
 Pakistan, at the time, was being ruled by a military junta led by West Pakistani General Yahya Khan (d.
 1980), who managed to make the death toll worse by completely botching the relief and recovery effort.
 This was probably just plain incompetence, but for Bengalis who had been getting the short end of the stick from West Pakistan for more than two decades, the response just confirmed that East Pakistan wasn’t getting a fair shake.